 - Referential integrity enforcement.
-Using Java, referential integrity that goes beyond what can be provided using the standard SQL semantics can be provided.
-It might involve checking XML documents, enforcing some meta-driven rule system, or other complex tasks that put high demands on the implementation language.
+Using Java, referential integrity can be implemented that goes beyond what can be done using the standard SQL semantics.
+It may involve checking XML documents, enforcing some meta-driven rule system, or other complex tasks that put high demands on the implementation language.

 - Advanced pattern recognition.
 Soundex, image comparison, etc.

 - XML support functions.
 Java comes with a lot of XML support.
 Parsers etc. are readily available.

 - Support functions for O/R mappers.
 A variety of support can be implemented depending on design.
 One example is an O/R mapper that allows methods on persistent objects.
 A lot can be gained if such methods are pushed down and executed within the database.
 Consider the following (OQL):

 SELECT AVG(x.salary - x.computeTax()) FROM Employee x WHERE x.salary > 120000;

 Pushing the computeTax logic down to the database instead of computing it in the middle tier (where much or the O/R logic resides) is a huge gain from a performance standpoint.
 The statement could be transformed into SQL as:

 SELECT AVG(x.salary - computeTax(x.salary)) FROM Employee x WHERE x.salary > 120000;

 As a result, very few interactions (typically only one) need to be made between the middle and the backend tier.